-During the video shoot, your team will use professional-grade sound, lighting, and camera equipment to capture high-quality media to build your project.
+During the video shoot, your film crew will use professional-grade sound, lighting, and camera equipment to capture high-quality media to build your project.
 A typical film crew might include a director of photography, audio and lighting techs, and an interviewer to conduct any on-camera interviews.

-If you were cooking, you might think of production as the stage in which you are assembling all the ingredients.
+If you were cooking, you might think of production as the stage in which you assemble all the ingredients.
 Media elements that your team gathers during production can include the following:

 If production is assembling the ingredients, post-production is the stage in which media producers get cooking.
 Here, there is a tremendous opportunity for magic!
 Here, a producer will begin to apply media production techniques to ramp up your project.
 In the right hands, the media elements collected for your project come to life in a way that speaks to your audience in the most compelling way.